The Ultimate Almond Toffee Recipe has just arrived! 5 ingredients are all you need to create these clusters of joy!

 Why this is the best almond toffee ever

 - Great stocking stuffer for Christmas morning.
-We break almond toffee into large clusters and wrap individually with plastic wrap.
+We break almond toffee into large clusters and wrap them individually with plastic wrap.
 You can place them into decorative cellophane or Holiday take-out boxes.

 - Can you say Almonds and Chocolate!
 Salted almonds and chocolate have to be the best treat ever!
 Add caramel and game over.